mengyangniu/DeepResNet_SR_MultipleEnhancement/README.md

 ### validation data

 Also generate a json file for every test set.
 Image cropping is not needed.
+While calculating PSNR and SSIM, although there is a little difference between python and matlab, we use python for convenience.

 ### train